haacked/haacked.com/_posts/2019/2019-07-29-query-filter-by-interface.markdown

 ## Filtering by Interface

 When you set a filter, EF looks at the expression provided and applies it to the entity.
-For example, in the above example, the expression is `p => !p.IsDeleted` where `p` is typed as `ISoftDeletable`.
-All we have to do is find every type that implements `ISoftDeletable` and rewrite the expression for each type.
-Specifically, we need to change the parameter type of this expression to match each entity type.
+For example, in the above example, the expression is `p => !p.IsDeleted` where `p` has the type `ISoftDeletable`.
+All we have to do is find every type that implements `ISoftDeletable` and rewrite this expression for each type.
+Specifically, we need to change the parameter type of this expression for each entity type.
 Sounds easy right?
 So how do you rewrite an expression?

 Fortunately I found a pretty [good answer on StackOverflow on how to replace the parameter type in a lambda expression](https://stackoverflow.com/questions/38316519/replace-parameter-type-in-lambda-expression).
 I had to make some tweaks to use it for my needs, but here's the code.